 - Offer individuals genuine choice and control

-- Use a positive opt-in (don’t rely on pre-ticked boxes or default options)
+- Where using an opt-in, don’t rely on pre-ticked boxes or default options

 - Explicit consent means a very clear, specific statement of consent